-Pack a picnic for you and your pooch and explore the remains of this Iron Age fortification.
+Pack a picnic for you and your pooch and explore the remains of Old Sarum, an Iron Age fortification.
 The Iron Age Hillfort Is made up of two earth banks separated by a large ditch dating back to 400BC.
 There are 29 acres to explore on foot, with fantastic views of the Wilshire countryside.

 Drive time: 4 minutes from Salisbury Club Site

 Visit the remains of the 14th-century castle, once visited by both Henry VIII and Elizabeth I. Today you can see the remains of large defences, once in place to protect the castle and gatehouse.
 Dogs on leads are welcome to explore.

 Explore the grounds of Hailes Abbey with your four-legged friend in tow before heading into the museum to discover the stories of medieval monks who once inhabited the abbey.
 Make use of the free audio guide on your walk around the grounds.

 Drive time: 10 minutes from Winchcombe Club Site